Materialization of delivered data¶

 analyse(chunk) #some function for el_pt

-All events can also be loaded by using:
+All events can also be concatenated into a single array:

 import awkward as ak